Sanix-Darker/sanixdk.xyz/content/blogs/how-i-made-ci-cd-run-locally-in-go.md

 }
 ```

 It's not rocket science.

-It's just... actualy reading the YAML files and doing what they say.
+It's just... reading YAML files and doing what they say.

 Like a butler for your CI pipeline.
+A butler that never sleeps and doesn't judge your commit messages.

-### THE MATRIX STUFF (MATH IS HARD LET ME TELL YOU)
+### THE MATRIX STUFF (MATH IS HARD)

-One of the things I had to figure out was **matrix expansion**.
-You know when you see this in a GitHub Actions file:
+One thing I had to figure out: **matrix expansion**.

+You know when you see this:

 ```yaml
 strategy: